Carolina Christian Writers Conference Dates for 2024

 Author

-Debbie and her late husband, Alan, have three adult children, two sons-in-love, and two grandchildren.
-She enjoys hiking, riding her bike, helping coach a girl’s running team, and serves as a substitute teacher in her local school.
-She loves both the mountains and the beach and spending time with her family—especially coffee time and shopping with her girls.
-Visit her website at www.debbiepresnell.com.
-Email her at debbie@debbiepresnell.com.
+Debbie and her late husband have three adult children, two sons-in-love, and three grandchildren.
+She loves both the mountains and the beach and spending time with her family.

 Workshops: